csia-pme/dreambooth-demo/README.md

 git clone https://gitlab.com/AdrienAllemand/dreambooth-api.git
 ````

-I used the personal access token in `./secrets` folder to clone the repo.
+I used the personal access token in `./secrets` folder to clone the repo you should make your own and have the possibility to save it there if you want, the folder should be gitignored.
 Now I need to export config to run the training

 // TODO update the training comment to use `./scripts/train.sh`
 ```bash